kavon/stack-rfc/README.md

 Note that the primary changes here are an expansion of certian aspects that were previously left undefined in `gc.statepoint` to allow more control by fron
 t-ends:

-** TODO: parallel structure, go over points 1 and 2 with this example in mind **

-(1) `gc.frame.layout` wraps the pointer to the frame (i.e., location) along with some layout requirements for the non-representable values, the return address and spill area.
+(1) `gc.frame.layout` wraps the pointer to the frame (i.e., the location) along with some layout requirements for the non-representable values (the return address and spill area).

-(2) `gc.frame.save` corresponds to the varargs list of GC pointers in `gc.statepoint` calls. `gc.frame.reload` corresponds to `gc.relocate`.
+(2) The use of `gc.frame.save` corresponds to listing the live GC pointers in `gc.statepoint` calls so they are saved to the frame, however, now we can control the layout within the frame.
+Similarly, `gc.frame.load` corresponds to Statepoint's `gc.relocate` to freshly load the values that were saved to the frame.

-In addition, for this example we saved the non-pointer value `%raw` to a specific location in the stack frame, but did not reload it after the call resumed.
-Just as in `gc.statepoint`, any values that are used after the call to `@bar` that are *not* explicitly saved in the frame will be automatically stored (and reloaded from) the spill area.
+Just as in `gc.statepoint`, any values that are used after the call to `@bar` that are *not* explicitly stored and reloaded from the frame will be automatically stored and reloaded from the frame's spill area.
 This applies to both explicit LLVM IR values and any values generated during code generation.
+The size of this spill area will be filled in by the code generator via the `gc.frame.spillsz` intrinsic.
-As usual, it is assumed that the garbage collector will not modify the spill area or return address.
+As usual, it is assumed that the garbage collector will not modify the spill area or the return address.

 -----------